Sign in

 Day 09: Chhukung - Island Peak Base Camp (5,087m)

-The trail to Island Peak Base Camp heads south and climbs east towards the main line of valley.
+The trail to Island Peak Base Camp heads south and climbs east towards the main line of the valley.
 The trail follows along a stream with a view of Amphu Labsa on the southeast.
-We walk past Imja and Lhotse glacier moraine before reaching Island Peak Base Camp on the south west side of Island Peak.
+We walk past Imja and Lhotse Glacier moraine before reaching Island Peak Base Camp on the south west side of Island Peak.
 In the afternoon, we perform our pre-climb training in Base camp.
 We learn about peak climbing techniques and familiarize ourselves with gears and equipment required for our ascent.
 We practice our climbing techniques on a rock surface and hike around the base camp.

 Accommodation: Camping